 Thus I had to change my approach If I wanted to offer these successful men and women the same opportunities to work on their feelings and thoughts, as I did for anyone else.

 A new and exciting aspect of my work opened up when with the help of many well-willing patients we together explored new means to interact in such a manner that I could do my work, without them having to change their personality or their way of interacting.

 Once used to the specific HPFD dynamics that came with this trade I started to enjoy the challenge.
 I can even state confidently that my work, in general, has benefitted from this experience.

 Consistency pays off

 Life is a bigger and more complex phenomenon than work.
-For high performers and fast decision-makers, life can be lived as mainly consisting of work.
-When this starts to be conflicting on a deeper level of the human life experience and fast solutions increase the internal conflict, therapy might be the only way out.
+For high performers and fast decision-makers, life can be lived mainly consisting of work.
+When this starts to conflict on a deeper level of the human life experience and fast solutions increase the internal conflict, therapy might be the only way out.
 Delving into yourself without immediate clear results can feel counter-intuitive for problem-solvers, but doing the delving with strategic therapeutic guidance will yield results.

 In the same spirit, we will when the inevitable long intervals occur not consider this as finishing the therapy per se (unless requested).
-If life confronts you in a later stage with new difficulties you always have the possibility to continue the therapy and not losing the benefits of steps already taken hereby avoiding having to start anew,
+If life confronts you in a later stage with new difficulties you always have the possibility to continue the therapy and not lose the benefits of steps already taken hereby avoiding having to start anew,

 One generally associates managers, politicians, and entrepreneurs when thinking in terms of high profile and fast decision-making although many professions like a concerto pianist, to name something completely different, can fit the description of HPFD.